prashantkadam-py/deepdive_part2/context_manager_exercises_98/README.md

    - \_\_exit\_\_ :
         - Runs even if an exception occurs in with block like try-finally.
+        - input for method exc_type, exc_value, exc_trace.
+        - It returns True / False :
+            - True : Silence any raised exception.
+            - False : do not silence a raised exception.

 - Common Patterns :
     - open-close